Orinoco Crocodile Facts

 Orinoco Crocodile Distribution, Habitat, and Ecology

 Regrettably, the majestic Orinoco Crocodile evolved as native to a highly limited portion of the earth’s surface.
-The very name of the animal provides a clue to this range, in fact.
+The very name of the stunning animal provides a clear clue to this range, in fact.
 That’s because it developed as endemic to a specific part of what’s now South America.

 Species Sharing Its Range